rapidsai/docs/api/rapids-cmake/22.02/_sources/packages/rapids_cpm_versions.rst.txt

 ``git_shallow``

     An optional boolean value that represents if we should do a shallow git clone or not.

+    If no such field exists the default is `false`.

+``exclude_from_all``

+    An optional boolean value that represents the CMake `EXCLUDE_FROM_ALL` property.
+    If this is set to `true`, and the project is built from source all targets of that project will be excluded from the `ALL` build rule.
+This means that any target that isn't used by the consuming project will not be compiled.
+This is useful when a project generates multiple targets that aren't required and the cost of building them isn't desired.

-If no such field exists the default is `git_shallow : true`
+    If no such field exists the default is `false`.

 ``always_download``

-    An optional boolean value that represents if we CPM should just download the package ( `CPM_DOWNLOAD_ALL` ) instead of first searching for it on the machine.
-If no such field exists the default is `false` for default packages, any package that has an override will default to `true`.
+    An optional boolean value that represents if CPM should just download the package ( `CPM_DOWNLOAD_ALL` ) instead of first searching for it on the machine.

+    If no such field exists the default is `false` for default packages, and `true` for any package that has an override.

 rapids-cmake package versions
 #############################